 Ukulele strings are usually nylon, but there are some made out of metal.
-For a beginner nylon is fine but as you become more experienced you might want to try changing to metal strings.
+For a beginner, nylon is fine but as you become more experienced, try changing to metal strings.

-Metal strings produce a louder sound and if you play in a band they can really make a difference.
-Nylon strings tend to be less harsh on the ears when played for an extended amount of time.
+Metal strings produce a louder sound and if you play in a band, they can really make a difference.
+Nylon strings are less harsh on the ears when played for an extended amount of time.

-Nylon is also much cheaper than metal which is why they are more popular for beginner ukulele players.
+Nylon is also much cheaper than metal, which is why they are more popular for beginner ukulele players.
 But some experienced ukulele players use nylon.
-It all comes down to personal preference.
+It all comes down to preference.

 Ukulele strings are tougher than they look, so it would take a lot to bend them out of tune or break them.
 However, if someone is lacking in finger strength or you have extremely tight tuners on your uke, they might be more likely to break.

 There is nothing wrong with replacing your strings, it is good practice and they usually only cost around $4 anyway.